NethServer/ns8-docs/webtop.rst

 =================

-To modify and customize the initial logo that appears on the login page of WebTop, you must upload the custom image file on the public images of the admin user and rename it with "login.png".
+To modify and customize the initial logo that appears on the login page of WebTop, you must upload the custom image file on the public images of the admin user and rename it ``login.png``.

 Proceed as follows: